SELinuxProject/selinux/secilc/docs/cil_user_statements.md

 **Example:**

-The user `test` cannot have greater priviledges than `unconfined.user`:
+The user `test` cannot have greater privileges than `unconfined.user`:

     (user test)